waicool20/Divergence-Meter-Project/Users Manual.md

 Learn how to use the divergence meter with this manual!

-Buttons will be referred to as B1, B2, B3, B4, B5 going from left to right with the digits facing towards you.
+Buttons will be referred to as B1, B2, B3, B4, B5 going from left to right with the nixie tube digits facing towards you.

 ## All Modes